-Dull, frizzy hair that always seems to be out of control?
-We’re here to help.
+If you’re wondering why your hair always looks dull, lifeless, frizzy and out of control, it could be the little, everyday habits that are preventing you from having the hair you always wanted.
 The first step is to take a look at your hair care routine and check if you’re doing something that could be causing your hair to become dull and lifeless.
 Even small things like not rinsing your hair thoroughly or not using a heat protectant each time you style your hair could be robbing you of your chance at smooth, silky hair.
 Here’s a list of hair mistakes you should avoid making if you’re looking to have a good hair day, every day.

 We all love a rich lather when we’re in the shower, be it washing our face, our body or our hair.
 Yet, most of us are using too much product, especially shampoo, because we don’t take the time to wet our hair thoroughly first.
 When your hair is not sufficiently wet, the shampoo won’t lather into a rich foam.
 Hence, we over use shampoo.
 Not only is this a waste of product, using too much shampoo can also dry out your hair.
 So the next time you’re in the shower, make sure you wet your hair thoroughly before applying shampoo.
 And if you’re tempted to add more shampoo to create a rich lather, add more water instead.
 A rule of thumb: you will need only about two teaspoons of shampoo for mid-length hair, or slightly less if you have shorter hair, and slightly more if you have longer hair.

 6 Clean Hair Products Every Woke Beauty Girl Can Add To Their Routine

 11 Scented Hair Mists That Will Mask The Smell Of Hot Pot

 10 Celebrity Hairstyles That Prove Long Hair Is Worth The Extra Maintenance

 Not Rinsing Off Conditioner and Hair Mask Thoroughly